surister/blog/content/blog/uuids-in-distributed-databases.md

 ::

 As you can see, id was incremented by one every time we inserted a row.
-This is possible because the database keeps track of the count with a counter (called sequences in Postgres).
+This is possible because the database keeps track of the count with a counter (called sequences in Postgres.)

-But in our distributed world every insert has to be executed in every node, in order for the nodes to increase the id correctly, they would need to communicate to keep their counters in sync, in a read-heavy scenario would mean massive inter-node communication overhead and performance would be impacted, defeating the purpose of using a distributed database.
+But in our distributed world every insert has to be executed in every node, in order for the nodes to increase the id correctly; they would need to communicate to keep their counters in sync, in a read-heavy scenario would mean massive inter-node communication overhead.
+Performance would be impacted, defeating the purpose of using a distributed database.

 ### [The need for uniqueness]{.text-h4}
-In databases we often need to uniquely identify every row.
+In databases, we often need to uniquely identify every row.
 Primary keys are used for that.

 By definition, primary keys need to be unique and not null, and we cannot use one of the simplest and most effective ones: [AUTO-INCREMENT]{.h}.
 What do we use then?